Envi-Scripts/envi-interact/README.md

       - `duration` (number): The duration it takes for the speech to show from start to end
   - `position` (string): The position on the screen (e.g., 'left', 'right').
   - `timeout` (table): A table containing timeout configuration with keys `time` (number) and `closeEverything` (boolean).
+  - `onESC` (function): A function to be called when the ESC key is used to close the menu.
   - `options` (table): A list of options, each being a table with keys `key`, `label`, `selected`, `closeAll`, `speech`, and `reaction`.